ndk/cv_resume/README.md

   Mafin is an online car insurance company, the key feature of which is an utterly online interaction with clients.

   ##### Personal achievements:
   - Played a decisive role in architectural decisions.
-Wrote proofs-of-concept, demos, and the first version of the core services
+Wrote proofs-of-concept, demos, and the first version of the core services.
   - Endorsed Low-Code Concept.
-It gave the product team the ability to change business flows rapidly
+It gave the product team the ability to change business flows rapidly.
   - Picked up Camunda (https://camunda.com) as the base of Low-Code Concept implementation.
-Later we won the Russian Award as a BPM-project of the year (http://bpmaward.ru/summary-2019/)
+Later we won the Russian Award as a BPM-project of the year (http://bpmaward.ru/summary-2019/).
-  - Introduced Kafka as a broker of messages and events.
-  - Incorporated and elaborated the CQRS/ES.
-It helped us to make our backend more reliable and able to develop features in a pluggable manner
+  - Incorporated and elaborated the CQRS/ES based on Kafka as "the Source of Truth".
+It helped us to make our backend more reliable and able to develop features in a pluggable manner.
-  - Built the core services responsible for business flows like those for selling insurance policies, handling car accidents, gathering metrics; as well as communications with the mobile application, the web client; and many other auxiliary services
+  - Built the core services responsible for business flows like those for selling insurance policies, handling car accidents, gathering metrics; as well as communications with the mobile application, the web client; and many other auxiliary services.
-  - Migrate the backend services from manual deployment to CI/CD rails using Kubernetes, Helm, Gitlab
+  - Migrated the backend services from manual deployment to CI/CD rails using Kubernetes, Helm, Gitlab.
-  - Helped the Technical Support Team to reduce the issues escalating to the development team.
-Introducing Opentracing(Jaeger) and integrating it to Camunda Monitor made the system behavior more obvious for them
+  - Helped the Technical Support Team to tackle the issues productively.
+Introducing Opentracing(Jaeger) and integrating it to Camunda Monitor made the system behavior more obvious for them.

   ##### Responsibilities:
   - Managing the team of 5 backend developers